card meanings & free reading

-The Tarot Wheel of Fortune card meaning in a nutshell:
+The Wheel of Fortune

-Sometimes fate plays tricks on us, and what can we do but wish for the best?
+Sometimes fate plays tricks on us.
+What can we do but wish for the best?
 You need to look beyond this point of time to get a glimpse of how the outcome will affect you — winning the lottery or losing a costly bet.
 If you worry, maybe you just shouldn't take this path.

 The powerful methods of divination (that's most of them) have no problem revealing the future.
 But sometimes it's like they just don't want to, as if that's against some master plan concealed from us.
 The Wheel of Fortune card of the Tarot deck is a reminder of this, whenever it appears in a reading.
 Don't try to know everything in advance.
 It's not allowed.

 At heart we have to agree with what the Wheel of Fortune Tarot card implies.
 What's the fun of living if there are no uncertainties and no surprises?
-We thrive with curiosity.
+We thrive by curiosity.
 Like any nutrition, it only keeps working if we keep feeding on it.
 What's hidden from us, even in divination, mainly has this function — keeping us awake and eager to meet tomorrow.

 Even the luckiest among us will be struck by misfortune, now and then.
 If they trusted luck too much, such a blow can be devastating to them and they may find that they lack any kind of insurance, any alternative by which to minimize the losses.